Are you liable? Sexual harassment in the workplace

 The complainant was awarded $15,000 for pain and suffering in relation to the traumatic neurosis, adjustment disorder and anxiety disorder she had suffered as a result of her experience.

-The complainant commenced employment at Watkins Steel Pty Ltd (Watkins Steel) as an apprentice boilermaker.
+The complainant commenced employment at a Brisbane steel manufacturer as an apprentice boilermaker.
 He worked for the employer for approximately seven years.
 The employee left his employment and then brought a claim for sexual harassment against his former work colleagues and his employer.
 He claimed the harassment caused him to leave and to suffer a depressive illness.

 The complainant alleged that two of his colleagues had harassed him by: